 Skelf Island is Castle Howard’s exciting tree top playground consisting of rope bridges, nets and slides.
 Adults are allowed to join in the fun here.

 Beningbrough Hall, on the outskirts of York, is a Georgian era stately home with house tours, woodland trails, adventure playground and a lovely walled garden.
 Plus, there are regular ‘Artrageous’ family workshops during school holidays.

 The Yorkshire Moors

-At Goathland you can visit locations that featured in the hit tv series’ Heartbeat.’
+Stop at Levisham to see the Hole of Horcum or Goathland to visit locations featured in the hit tv series’ Heartbeat.’

-The Dalby Forest on the eastern edge of the North York Moors is a giant playground!
+The Dalby Forest on the eastern edge of the North York Moors is a giant playground.

 There are 13 hiking trails (including pushchair friendly walks), 6 cycling trails, a high ropes Go Ape course and 2 adventure playgrounds.